FDSN/OBS-standards/README.md

 # OBS-standards

-Definintion of marine seismology data and metadata standards, and possibly creation of documents for users
+Definition of marine seismology data and metadata standards, and possibly creation of documents for users

 The goals are to:
 - define standards (and propose new ones if needed)